widdix/aws-cf-templates/ecs/README.md

 We provide you templates for the ECS cluster and the service.
 We also provide you with a way to create a task definition.
 You need to publish the Docker image.

 ## ECS cluster
 This template describes a fault tolerant and scalable ECS cluster on AWS.
+The cluster scales the underlying EC2 instances based on memory and CPU reservation.
+In case of a scale down, the instance drains all containers before it is terminated.

 ![Architecture](./cluster.png?raw=true "Architecture")